absorensen/numbers_go_brrrr/m1_memory_hierarchies/s4_intro_to_gpus.md

 <figure markdown>
 ![Image](../figures/histogram_benchmark_true_1024_8.png){ width="700" }
 <figcaption>
-Setting data size to 2000000, output bins to 1024, 8 data elements per thread and random data.
+Setting data size to 2000000, output bins to 1024, 8 data elements per thread and shuffled data.
 This benchmark was run on my laptop boasting an Intel i7-1185G7, 3.0 GHz with 32GB of RAM.
 The operating system was Windows 10.
 The L1/L2/L3 caches were 320 KB, 5 MB and 12 MB respectively.
 </figcaption>
 </figure>

-Here we can see the total collapse of the ```histogram_local.wgsl``` as it overloads its register file due to allocating too much thread local memory. ```histogram_shared.wgsl``` also does worse than expected due to the size of what it has to allocate in shared memory.
+Here we can see the total collapse of the ```histogram_local.wgsl``` as it probably overloads its register file due to allocating too much thread local memory. ```histogram_shared.wgsl``` also does worse than expected due to the size of what it has to allocate in shared memory.
 Interestingly ```histogram_sparse.wgsl``` still performs well.
 It is worth noting that the naive version performs significantly better when the input data is random.
 This can sometimes be seen when implementations are bound by contention.
 Distributing the data evenly and randomly can mitigate contention.
-You are more than welcome to play around with these numbers yourselves and see what sort of behavior you can elicit.
+You are more than welcome to play around with these numbers yourselves and see what sort of behavior you can elicit from your own system.
 In the end, these different implementations are good at different scenarios.
 If you were building a library function for computing histograms, you might implement the four main ones and use some heuristic to select which one to run in order to get the optimal running time.
 If I were to just choose two I would go for the atomic and sparse.
 The simpler implementations are likely to be good enough for a bunch of scenarios, whereas the sparse version seems to scale very well and uses a significantly smaller amount of threads.
 Having more threads available could allow us to run more inputs and invocations at the same time and assembling these subhistograms at the end.